PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 But that wasn't all.
 He flitted here and there between the shelves, adding this and that and the other -- oddments and ointments -- anything Boltac thought he might need in the depths of some foul, unknowable place.
 Because, if there was one thing that Boltac knew about adventure, it was that you never knew, or could know, what was going to happen.

-The second to last thing to go in was the magic lantern of Lamptopolis.
+The second-to-last thing to go in was the magic lantern of Lamptopolis.
 And very last of all, were his thick wool gloves of magic negation.
-Didn't want to be reaching around in a bag like that with bare hands, that was for sure.
+Didn't want to be reaching around in a bag like that with bare hands that was for sure.

 Through all of this, the bag never bulged, or grew heavier than the 17 or 20 pounds that a sack that size, filled with potatoes, could be expected to weigh.
-The more Boltac had stuffed into the sack the wider he had smiled.
-For an instant, he considered trying to fit EVERYTHING in to the sack, just to see if it would take it.
+The more Boltac had stuffed into the sack, the wider he had smiled.
+For an instant, he considered trying to fit EVERYTHING in to the sack, just to see if he could.
 But then he thought better of it.
 Even a magic sack had to have its limits.
-And if it didn't, that wasn't the kind of thing Boltac wanted to know.
+And if it didn't?
+That wasn't the kind of thing Boltac wanted to know.

 Boltac hated magic, but he loved this bag.
 It was Themistres Bag of Holding.
 One of only a very few known to exist.
 It was said that it would contain anything the owner could place into it.
 It never got heavier or bigger.
 It was, in effect, a bottomless bag.

 Themistres, as the story went, made the bag for his wife.
 She was a large woman who liked to travel heavy.
-The Wizard had not made many of them and no Wizard seemed to have been able to duplicate his feat.
+The Wizard had not made many of them, and no Wizard seemed to have been able to duplicate his feat.
 Wizards seldom married, and the ones who did, generally wound up turning their wives into something that wouldn't bother them.
 The Bag of Holding was generally believed to be a myth, a pleasant fiction of overloaded husbands and servants everywhere.
 But Boltac had found one.
 And what a wondrous thing it was.
 Priceless, really.

-With this thought of pricing, he remembered the coins left out in the back.
-He took out his gloves.
-Put them on.
-Removed the magic lantern, which now did not light as he touched it.
+With this thought of pricing, he remembered the coins he left out in the back.
+He took out his gloves and put them on.
+He removed the magic lantern from the sack.
+It did not light as he touched it.
 Then, he added some gold to the sack.
 As he did, Boltac wondered, what was the point of holding any in reserve?
 It wasn't like he expected to be coming back.
 And that's when Boltac realized -- told the truth of it to himself -- he probably wasn't going to make it out of this adventure alive.

-He stopped, and stood up in the back room of his store.
+He stopped and stood up in the back room of his store.
 He had worked so hard to build this store into a thriving business.
-Now, standing among the money he had worked so hard to accumulate, all of it seemed so worthless.
-The heavy weight of the mittens of magic negation dragged his hands towards the floor and his shoulders stooped.
+Now, standing among the money he had worked so hard to accumulate, all of it seemed worthless.
+The heavy weight of the mittens of magic negation dragged his hands towards the floor, and his shoulders stooped.
 For a moment, tears ran down his round, weathered face.
 He let out one sob.
-Then sniffed, and bent back to the task at hand.
+Then sniffed and bent back to the task at hand.

 He piled *all* the gold into the sack.
 Who knew, perhaps he could buy his way out of this trouble?
 That was what a shrewd merchant would do.